 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 This equipment should be installed and operated with minimum distance of 20 cm between the radiator and your body.

-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter except in accordance with FCC multi-transmitter product procedures.

 FCC Declaration of Conformity